aptech/docs/docs/CR-getf.rst

     call ols("", y2, x2);
     output off;

-Running the code above will create a file named "regression_results.txt" and a file named "ols_results.txt" in your current working directory.
-You can retrieve the output from either of these files with the getf command.
+Running the code above will create a file named "``regression_results.txt``" and a file named "``ols_results.txt``" in your current working directory.
+You can retrieve the output from either of these files with the :func:`getf` command.

 ::